Palash90/site-assets/blogs/build-your-own-nn/README.md

 Now that we have the mathematical blueprint, let's translate these concepts into Rust code.

 ## Tensor Implementation
 With the mathematical background, now we'll design and implement the `Tensor`.
 Let's first kick off the project and then we'll add elements to it.
-We'll use default `cargo new` for this:
+We'll use the default `cargo new` command for this:

 ```shell
 $ cargo new build_your_own_nn